Rob Furlong: Military career

 Inspired by a VHS tape, Furlong decided to join the military in 1997.
 Furlong enlisted in the Canadian Army and served with the 3rd Battalion, Princess Patricia's Canadian Light Infantry.
 Furlong was stationed in Bosnia in 1999 as a peace keeper.

 In March 2002, Furlong participated in Operation Anaconda in Afghanistan's Shah-i-Kot Valley.
 His sniper team included Master Corporal Graham Ragsdale (Team Commander), Master Corporal Tim McMeekin, Master Corporal Arron Perry, and Corporal Dennis Eason.
-A group of three Al-Qaeda fighters was moving into a mountainside position when Furlong took aim with his long-range sniper weapon (LRSW), a .50-calibre McMillan Brothers Tac-50 rifle, loaded with Hornady A-MAX 750 gr very-low-drag bullets.
+A group of three Al-Qaeda fighters were moving into a mountainside position when Furlong took aim with his weapon, a .50 BMG McMillan TAC-50, loaded with Hornady A-MAX 750 gr very-low-drag bullets.
 He began firing at a fighter carrying an RPK machine gun.
 Furlong's first shot missed and his second shot hit the knapsack on the target's back.
 The third struck the target's torso, killing him.
 The distance was measured as 2430 m.
 With a muzzle speed of 823 m/s, each shot reached the target almost three seconds after Furlong fired.
 This became the longest sniper kill in history at the time, surpassing the previous record set by his teammate, Master Corporal Arron Perry, by 120 m.

-This feat is not typical for the effective range with a high first-hit probability of the employed rifle on non-static targets (see maximum effective range).
+This feat is not typical for the effective range with a high first-hit probability of the employed rifle on non-static targets (see Sniper rifle#Maximum effective range).
 The shot was aided by the ambient air density in the Shah-i-Kot Valley where Furlong operated, which is significantly lower than at sea level due to its 9,000 ft mean elevation.